AndersDeath/diary2/000-current.md

 # 08 Januar - Montag - Berlin - 475 Tag der Einwanderung

 I spent the whole day in the office.
 In the evening we looked at cool apartments in the nice district.
 I enjoyed it.
 I catastrophically dont's have time for making things.
 I cannot find time for all my projects.
 I have viewings of apartments every fucking day.
 Event tomorrow I will go to one in the morning, and in the evening we will go check another one together.
+Also we finally rejected an apartments on Leopoldplatz.